 - One letter of personal and academic evaluation.
 For example, students typically provide letters from a principal, headmaster, counselor or teacher of their choice.

 - (Optional) US applicants may submit official test results of the SAT (Franklin’s code is 0922) or the ACT (Franklin’s code is 5223), forwarded to the Franklin University Switzerland Office of Admissions.
 If scores are submitted they will be taken into account in the evaluation process.

-* The application fee is waived if you submit your application by November 15 (extended deadline) for Spring Semester applicants, and December 1 for Fall Semester applicants.
+* The application fee is waived if you submit your application by November 15 (extended deadline) for Spring Semester applicants, and December 1 for Fall Semester applicants (should you enroll).
 If you apply using the CommonApp, you will have to pay our fee directly through the CommonApp.
 If the applications are completed by the aforementioned deadlines, the fees will be refunded within a few weeks after the deadlines.

 - Study Abroad and Regular Freshman Admissions: June 15

 - Freshman, Transfer and Study Abroad Admissions Priority Deadline: November 1 – Open for Applications: